 Our advocacy efforts focus on what seniors need to live well in their communities as they age.
 Below is a summary of our current projects.
 We begin with five “cross-cutting” initiatives that support more than one of our strategic goals.
 These projects aim to influence policy at the city-level and, in turn, effect significant improvements in the lives of our seniors.
 We then present our current projects, categorized by our strategic goals.
 If you are interested in working on any of these projects, or have ideas for others, please contact the Advocacy Team.

 The Advocacy Team is advocating for a comprehensive “Senior Strategic Plan.”
-We are working with key stakeholders to ensure that DC funds, develops, and implements a plan that address the needs of its growing population of seniors.
-We are also advocating for a plan that addresses the “missing middle,” the thousands of households in DC that include one or more people over the age of 65 who cannot live independently, and whose incomes is between 30% and 100% of Median Family Income.
+We are working with key stakeholders to ensure that the DC government funds, develops, and implements a plan that addresses the needs of its growing population of seniors.
+We are also advocating for a plan that addresses the “missing middle,” the thousands of households in DC that include one or more people over the age of 65 who cannot live independently, and whose incomes are between 30% and 100% of Median Family Income.
 Individuals in these “forgotten middle” households cannot qualify for Medicaid, seldom have the funds needed for market-rate services, and do not qualify for public housing.

 Prior to engaging in advocacy work, the Advocacy Team conducts research to better understand the relevant issues.
 We have an on-going effort to compile and analyze demographic data from the American Community Survey, and other data sources, to help educate stakeholders and inform our work.
 Our studies to date have been the starting point of fruitful discussions with DC policymakers, as well as those involved with real estate development.